-Expanded polyethylene and expanded polypropylene have been providing solutions to a variety of packaging and energy absorption needs.
-In most cases these materials are fully recyclable and have a value in the arena of recycled commodities.
-The value for recycled polyethylene and polypropylene climb as new avenues for these recycled materials increases.
-Environmental debates over plastic materials also drive the demand to divert these foam materials from the landfill.
-Yet, all too often these fine materials that have demand in the market place are sent to the landfill as waste.
+commodities.
+The values for recycled polyethylene and polypropylene recycling codes continue to climb as more and more avenues for these recycled materials are becoming apparent.
+Environmental debates over plastic materials have driven up the demand to divert these foam materials from landfills.
+Yet all too often, these fine materials that are in high demand in the marketplace are sent to landfills as waste.

 The Case for Expanded Polypropylene and Polyethylene Foam Recycling

 Both expanded polyethylene and expanded polypropylene have great potential for recyclability and their present values reflect that.
 The current global market for polypropylene is expected to reach $133.3 billion by 2023.
 As for polyethylene, the global market is expected to reach $206 billion by 2023.